Oakham School

 Oakham School is a public school (English fee-charging boarding and day school) in Oakham, Rutland, England.

-The school was founded in 1584 by Archdeacon Robert Johnson, along with Uppingham School, a few miles away.
-They share a common badge design (and a strong rivalry), but while Uppingham's colours tend towards blue and white, Oakham's are black and red.
+It was founded in 1584 by Archdeacon Robert Johnson, along with the nearby Uppingham School.
+They share a badge design (and a strong rivalry), but Oakham's colours are black and red, whereas Uppingham's colours are blue and white.

-Under headmaster John Buchanan, in 1971 Oakham was the first boys' independent secondary school in Britain to accept both male and female pupils throughout the whole school and not just in the sixth form.
-In 1995, it was the first public school to go on-line.
+Under its headmaster John Buchanan, in 1971 Oakham was the first boys' independent secondary school in Britain to accept both male and female pupils throughout the whole school rather than only in the sixth form.
+In 1995, it was the first British public school to establish an online presence.